Psalm 65 - Overcomer - You Crown the Year with Your Goodness

 As I wait silently before God, I become strong in the assurance of faith. - Andrew Murray

 A vow is a solemn promise we make to God.
 Ecclesiastes 5 puts together silence before speaking to God with vowing a vow (Eccl 5:1-7).
 Before God, silence is followed by praise and sometimes a solemn vow.
-I made a vow for this year to spend 2 minutes of silence before prayer each day.
+I made a vow for this year to spend 2 minutes of silence before prayer each day for 30 days.
 Don't make a vow unless you will fulfill it.

 Vows from human beings are precious to God.
 They are gifts to Him.

 "In Zion" does not modify "pay a vow" because of the "and" between them.
 Vows should be made privately when there is no pressure to please men.
 It is often good to share them publicly after making them in private so that others will help you fulfill it.
 The powerful silence, praise in the corporate gatherings of the church, especially conferences, may result in private individual vows.
 Vows are mentioned in the NT in only 3 places: Acts 18:18; 21:23; James 5:15.

 We are not to forget our vows, or to redeem them to be seen of men-- unto God alone must they be performed, with a single eye to his acceptance. ...
 A vow unkept will burn the conscience like a hot iron.
 Vows of service, of donation, of praise, or whatever they may be, are no trifles; and in the day of grateful praise they should, without fail, be fulfilled to the utmost of our power. - Spurgeon